KarthikRaju86/PRODIGY_FS_01/README.md

 # Overview
 This project implements a user authentication system with secure login and registration functionality.
 It is created using Python, HTML & CSS.

+# Core Features

+User Registration: Users can register with a unique email and a password that is securely hashed and stored.

+User Login: Users can log in using their credentials, and the system maintains secure sessions.

+Secure Password Storage: Passwords are hashed using a secure algorithm (e.g., bcrypt).

+Session Management: Proper session handling to ensure only authenticated users can access the protected homepage.

+Responsive UI: The user interface adapts to various screen sizes, ensuring a seamless experience across devices.

 # Technologies used

 # Backend: